top of page

 photographing small waterfall Murray Canyon in Aqua Caliente Reservation

-After the waterfall stop, we continued following the ledge up canyon.
+After the waterfall, we continued following the ledge up canyon.

 rock scrambling Murray Canyon trail in Aqua Caliente Reservation